FACTBOX-Global leaders react to Joe Biden's election win | Politics

 "The American people have chosen the 46th President of the United States.
 Congratulations @JoeBiden and @KamalaHarris.
 We wish you good luck and all the best.
 We are looking forward to cooperating with you to tackle the challenges ahead of us," he said.
 SPANISH FOREIGN MINISTER ARANCHA GONZALEZ LAYA

 "Record citizen participation, strong institutions and a President-elect @JoeBiden with a first woman to ever hold the position of Vice-President @KamalaHarris.
-Looking foward to working together" GREEK PRIME MINISTER KYRIAKOS MITSOTAKIS
+Looking forward to working together" GREEK PRIME MINISTER KYRIAKOS MITSOTAKIS

 "Congratulations to US President-Elect @JoeBiden.
 Joe Biden has been a true friend of Greece and I'm certain that under his presidency the relationship between our countries will grow even stronger."